manpagez: man pages & more

 stored in the PI register.

 Set a paragraph with a left indentation.
-The optional marker is
+The optional mark is

-not indented and is empty by default. width overrides the
+empty by default. width overrides the indentation amount in

 .QP Set a paragraph indented from both left and right margins by